lifex-hangout/static/en-US_Terms_of_Service.md

 ### Article 34 (Governing Law)

-Laws of Singapore shall apply to any lawsuits filed between the Company and members.
+Laws of the Republic of Korea shall apply to any lawsuits filed between the Company and members.

 **<Supplementary Provision>**